 If you have an area of your yard that is dry and shady, now you can fill it with beautiful plants!
+If you have a large space to fill, there are also lots of great shrubs for shade that may work for you, so be sure to check those out too.
 Take this list to the garden center with you and go shopping.
 I hope you’ll find some awesome plants to fill up that boring area of your yard (where you thought you couldn’t grow anything).

 Other posts you might enjoy:

 - Drought-tolerant, dependable spurge